EthanDing1/Eulearn-Congressional-App-Challenge-2025/README.md

 1. Clone the repository
 2. Run the backend practice problem generator files
 3. Run app.py
-4. Open a frontend html file (such as main.html) with a server, such as Live Server.
+4. Go to localhost:5000 in a browser page